 The two seemed contradictory.
 To believe that Jewels was wrong was to place herself above the woman.
 Yet, to accept what Jewels said was to deny Austrism.
 Perhaps another might have laughed at the turmoil inside of her, but she had always tried so hard to be devout.
 The monks had taught her that she’d need extra portions of faith if she were going to survive in the heathen Court of the Gods.

 Heathen.
 Wasn’t calling it heathen to place herself above?
 Yet, they were heathen.
-She couldn’t accept them as true gods.
+She couldn’t accept the Returned as true gods.
 It seemed that to believe in a faith was to become arrogant.

 Perhaps she deserved the things Jewels had said.